 There is some suggestion from me that would help you to choose tax-saving investments

 - If you have a girl child then you should invest some amount ( as per your requirement) in Sukanya Samriddhi Yojana.
 The interest rate is higher for SSY.
 This will create a corpus that you can use for your daughter’s higher study or marriage.

 - If you are a youngster or recently start working then you should invest in ELSS because this is the best time to explore the mutual funds.

 - If you are a salaried person, then you can go for Voluntary Provident Fund because VPF offers the highest rate of return.

 - Make an investment in the New Pension Scheme for getting additional deduction over and above 80C.

 - You must invest in PPF (whatever amount) for your long terms goals or even for your retirement.

 - A senior citizen can go for Senior Citizen Saving Scheme for getting a higher interest rate.

 My Final Advice

 Most of the people make investments in February and March for tax saving.
 This is totally wrong.
-You will get return only for 1-2 months.
+You will get a return only for 1-2 months.
 But, If you have a clear vision about your future goals, investment and income then you must start investing from the beginning of the year.
-In this way, you will get return up to 12 months.
+In this way, you will get a return of up to 12 months.